AgileRL/AgileRL/docs/llm_finetuning/index.rst

 tend to produce correct answers.
 This allows the emergence of sophisticated reasoning patterns that weren't necessarily anticipated by the model's creators, similar to how `AlphaGo <https://deepmind.google/research/projects/alphago/>`_ discovered novel chess strategies through self-play.

-This example demonstrates how to use the GRPO algorithm to finetune a LLM on a reasoning task.
+This example demonstrates how to use the GRPO algorithm to fine-tune a LLM on a reasoning task.

 .. collapse:: Example